emb-riscv/specs-markdown/rtos-support-features.md

 * if a thread corrupts it's stack, it is still likely that the stacks used by the interrupts and other threads are intact, thus improving system reliability.

+## Stack pointer limit

+One of the most common failure cases that occurs while developing multi-threaded applications is for one thread to exceed its stack and damage the surrounding memory content.

+The solution is to add a system register with a memory address used as lower limit for the stack.
+While pushing words on stack, the address is compared and if the limit is reached, an exception is raised.

 ## System clock timer

 The system clock timer is intended to drive the RTOS scheduler, and allow to measure durations